 Each September, Connecticut Food Bank, in conjunction with Feeding America, marks national Hunger Action Month, when we, along with our partners in the fight against hunger, mobilize everyone everywhere to get involved in ending hunger in America.

-Nationwide, one in six Americans struggles with hunger.
+In Conneciticut, 1 in 5 children is hungry.
 We can do better as a community and we must do better.
 Here’s some quick ideas on how to get involved:

 - ADVOCATE for those who struggle to keep food on the table by educating yourself and your friends and family about the problem of hunger in your community.